 Prices are on a per person sharing basis (pps).Special offers for longer stays or when booked as part of a longer itinerary may apply - details on request.

-All meals, cold drinks, house wine and beers, tea/coffee and safari activities (primarily walking safaris) are included.
-PLEASE NOTE: The Kruger National Park Daily Conservation Fee is NOT included - this is currently R62 per person per stay PLUS a one-off vehicle entrance fee of R62 for self-drive visitors (all rates subject to change).
+All meals, cold drinks, house wine and beers, tea/coffee and shared safari activities (primarily walking safaris) are included.
+PLEASE NOTE: The Kruger National Park Daily Conservation Fee is NOT included - this is currently R62 per person per stay (R66 from 01 January 2014) PLUS a one-off vehicle entrance fee of R62 for self-drive visitors (R66 from 01 January 2014) - subject to change.

 Children aged 12 years and older are welcome.
 Adult rates apply.

 Guest Rating: 4.5 / 5.0 based on 2 ratings

 Rhino Post and Plains Camp were super.
 They do the little things that make it special.
 We'd go back again.
 At Rhino there was a bottle of sparkling in our room on arrival, hot water bottles in the beds, quiet game drives and just the two of us on the first one, great wine cellar and the walks and guides were fantastic.
 Travel Butlers itself was superb!
 We learned that you requested certain rooms for us and everything was arranged flawlessly and at a great price.
 We would certainly call on Natasha again and recommend the company to friends and family.

 Sleep outs are an extra activity and are at no extra cost - prior arrangement required.

 From Johannesburg/Pretoria: Take the N12/N4 highway to Nelspruit.
 From Nelspruit, take the R40 through White River and follow the signs to Hazyview.
 After approximately 45 km, you will go down a steep hill towards a T-junction.
 Turn left at the T-junction towards Hazyview.
 In Hazyview, turn right onto the R536 towards the Paul Kruger Gate, Kruger National Park.